jtenerelli017/21F-CISC372-Team-2-Final-Project/README.md

 View the resulting slurm file for the answer.
 You should get an answer of ???.
 Run this command (replace ??? with the actual numbers):
 $ cat slurm-???.out

-View results of profiling by running these commands:
+Profile by running this command:
 $ gprof knapsack_large_gprof gmon.out > analysis.txt

+View result by running this command:
 $ cat analysis.txt